BTNeandertha1/BTDiablo/README.md

 - Start with nothing except Horadric Cube
 - Horadric Cube is now 6x6
 - More Uber Key Bosses
-- Insanity Difficulty is Level 85!
+- Insanity (was Hell) Difficulty is All Area Level 85!
 - Additional Merc Gear
 - Gold has a huge demand
 - Crafting is very good
+- Corruptions
+- Endgame Farming Areas
+- Charges on items are now oskills (exceptions include Teleport, Runewords, and Hellfire Torch)
+- QOL improvements
+- Endless Itemization...
+Literally

 ## Characters
 - Greatly improved stamina for all classes (~20% better than old Assassin Stamina)